Biology Track, Class of 2016

 “UT has also challenged me with many opportunities to lead and build programs.”
 David has been the president of the Texas Student Chapter of the American Academy of Environmental Engineers and Scientists, the Under-Secretary-General of Crisis for Central Texas Model United Nations and has served as the Chair of the University’s Green Fee Committee.
 “I find satisfaction by being involved – organizing, planning and seeing an idea come to fruition.
 I’ve always asked how I can make something better or how to do something new.”

-David has been awarded an EVS Capstone Research Experience Scholarship in 2016, recognized as a College Scholar in the College of Natural Sciences in 2014 and 2015, was the winner of NASA/JPL’s 2014 Space Mission Design Contest at the University of Texas and was a recipient of a Green Fee grant to study water use at the UT MicroFarm in 2013.
+David was awarded an EVS Capstone Research Experience Scholarship in 2016, recognized as a College Scholar in the College of Natural Sciences in 2014 and 2015, was the winner of NASA/JPL’s 2014 Space Mission Design Contest at the University of Texas and was a recipient of a Green Fee grant to study water use at the UT MicroFarm in 2013.

 Interested in becoming part of the EVS cohort?
-Students not yet enrolled at UT-Austin should apply for admission to EVS when they apply to UT.
+Students not yet enrolled at UT should apply for admission to EVS when they apply to UT.
 Applications for EVS admission from current UT students are accepted each spring for the following fall.
 For more information on the EVS Program, please take a look at our frequently asked questions page or just browse this site.